svewap/rx_shariff/Documentation/Installation/Index.rst

 .. hint::

-   Include the first template if you want to integrate the Javascript and CSS in your asset workflow (e.g. gulp or grunt)
+   Include the first template if you want to integrate the Javascript and CSS in your asset workflow (e.g. gulp or grunt) directly.

 Frontend usage